AnggaR96s/Reforestation/README.md

-## A magician was driving down the street and then he turned into a driveway.
+## What's blue and not very heavy?
+Light blue.